Tornado outbreak of March 14–15, 2008: Atlanta, Georgia

-CNN Center was severely damaged, including over 1,600 shattered windows and roof damage which resulted in flooding of the atrium.
+This strong and costly EF2 tornado caused the CNN Center to be severely damaged, including over 1,600 shattered windows and roof damage which resulted in flooding of the atrium.
 The Georgia World Congress Center also sustained serious damage to the roofs of all 3 buildings and to over 4,500 windows, as was the Omni Hotel, especially the skywalk between the two hotel towers over Andrew Young International Boulevard.
 This complex alone lost 476 windows, making it necessary to close the south tower to guests.
 The facades of the Georgia Dome and a Philips Arena parking garage were damaged while hosting basketball games.